-New Year’s celebrations come at different times; East Asia will celebrate the Lunar New Year in early February; Many parts of Central Asia, Northern India and Iran will celebrate the New Year around the end of March; many other parts of South and South-East Asia will celebrate in mid-April; this is followed by the Islamic New Year, Muharram, which in 2018 will fall on the 31th of August.
+New Year’s celebrations come at different times; East Asia will celebrate the Lunar New Year in January; Many parts of Central Asia, Northern India and Iran will celebrate the New Year around the end of March; many other parts of South and South-East Asia will celebrate in mid-April; this is followed by the Islamic New Year, Muharram, which in 2020 will fall on the 21th of August.

 There are many other New Years celebrations and festivals.
 Too many to list here, but what all these celebrations have in common is the idea of rebirth or renewal.
 The idea that the order that we have built needs to be reinstated, while leaving room for change and evolution.